jpswade/jpswade.github.io/_posts/2007-01-19-social-bookmarking.md

   Today I looked into social bookmarking.
 </p>

-Social bookmarking has been around for quite a while now, it&#8217;s a great way to bookmark your links, and share links with others.
+Social bookmarking has been around for quite a while now, it's a great way to bookmark your links, and share links with others.

 **Sharing your bookmarks**